Middle East War in Bible Prophecy: Invasions of Israel

 The turmoil in the Middle East and the anger against Israel are signs that an invasion will take place in the foreseeable future.
 Within just 100 years Israel has gone from insignificance to the vortex of the world.

-The significant point is that when the invasion starts Jesus will return to earth.
-In fact, there is strong biblical support for the view that Christians (believers in Christ) will be taken from the earth prior to the emergence of the World Dictator and the coming world wars (see Christ's Second Coming and The Last Years of this Age).
+The significant point is that when the final invasion starts Jesus will return to earth.
+In fact, there is strong biblical support for the view that Christians (believers in Christ) will be taken from the earth prior to the emergence of the World Dictator and the coming world wars.
+Christians refer to this as the Rapture.
+See also Christ’s Second Coming and The Last Years of this Age.